 There are no longer any Covid restrictions for entry into Australia.
-However, a (free) visa is required.
-For entry into China, a negative Covid test has no longer been required for a few days.
+However, a (free) visa is required for Australia.

 You can book with just a few clicks using the form below.
 Travel is available from September 2023 to January 2024.
 We have highlighted the cheapest dates for the round-trip with a maximum stay of 28 days in green: